iwantmyname/blog/preview/2014-07-24-tips-for-choosing-a-domain-name-for-fundraising.md

 ##6.
 The decision of whether or not to use numbers

 It is typically suggested that numbers should not be incorporated into domain names, but there are some compelling arguments for them.
 For example, the Internet provides access to the entire world, and numbers are often used to convey meaning in other languages (like Chinese, as highlighted in [this video](https://www.youtube.com/watch?v=DFTW_abinnM)).
 Another good use of numbers to increase specificity without using too many characters—like if you're raising money to pay for an 88th birthday party.
-Spelling out 88 would make your domain name unnecessarily long, and would most likely confuse people, so choosing something like james-88th-birthday.com or james-88th-fundraiser.com would make sense.
+Spelling out 88 would make your domain name unnecessarily long and would most likely confuse people, so choosing something like james-88th-birthday.com or james-88th-fundraiser.com would make sense.

 Just remember to use common sense when determining if numbers are appropriate for your domain.
-If their culturally relevant, or make things more specific, they may indeed be helpful for people trying to find your page.
+If they're culturally relevant or make things more specific, they may indeed be helpful for people trying to find your page.

 ##Summary

-Online fundraising is rather popular today, and with [DonationTo](http://donationto.com/) you can get your fundraising page up in just a few moments.
+Online fundraising is rather popular today, and with DonationTo you can get your fundraising page up in just a few minutes.
 And with an iwantmyname domain name, the whole process is easier than ever.

-As you make your selection, follow our six tips to point you in the right direction for clarity and legibility as you share your domain name across email and all your social networking tools.
+As you make your selection, follow our six tips to point you in the right direction for clarity and legibility as you share your domain name across email and all your social networks.